GetDKAN/dkan/docs/source/drush_commands.rst

 dkan:harvest:revert
 --------------------

     Revert a harvest.
-Removes harvested entities and unpublishes orhpaned keywords, themes, and distributions.
+Removes harvested entities and unpublishes orphaned keywords, themes, and distributions.
 The harvest plan will remain and can be run again to generate the datasets after any issues have been resolved.